Consulate General of the Philippines Frankfurt

 • Foreign passport (for dual citizens)

-6. Processing fee of €66.00
+6. Processing fee of €60.00

 7. Passport release can either be in person or by mail/courier.

-8. For applicants who wish to receive their new passport by mail, you may choose to submit either of the following:
+For applicants who wish to receive their new passport by mail, you may choose to submit a self-addressed return envelope with €4,45 in stamps for registered mail within Germany, or a private courier service (e.g. DHL).

 Important Reminder: The Consulate may require applicants to provide additional supporting documents at their discretion.